saaspegasus/pegasus-docs/cookbooks.md

 It's recommended to do this in two steps:

-1. [Upgrade your project](./upgrading.md) to the latest Pegasus version, keeping your pacakge manager as "pip-tools".
+1. [Upgrade your project](./upgrading.md) to the latest Pegasus version, keeping your package manager as "pip-tools".
    Merge all conflicts and ensure your project is working properly on this version.
 2. Then, change the package manager from pip-tools to uv in your project settings and do another upgrade/pull request.